laurylopes/laurylopes/RESUME/resume.md

 **Projetcs:**
 - Statistical analysis: *built a communication strategy plan for email marketing campaigns*

--  Python: *created data cleaning and transformation scripts that helped the head of sales to save 1,5 day of work per week*
+-  Python: *created data cleaning and data transformation scripts that helped the head of sales to save 1,5 day of work per week*

 -  Data vis and analysis: *assisted the financial team by creating forecasted revenue content*